Zheng222/TSCN/README.md

 ## Citation

-If you find IDN useful in your research, please consider citing:
+If you find TSCN useful in your research, please consider citing:

 ```
 @inproceedings{Hui-TSCN-2018,